-SMALL TRUTHS presents an integral facet of immigration via the words and visages of children
+SMALL TRUTHS portrays an integral facet of immigration via the words and visages of children.

-Second graders in a Staten Island, NYC public school are filmed as they present writing and illustrations based on their own experiences.
+Second graders in a Staten Island, NYC public school are filmed as they present written and

 illustrated pieces based on an experience of their choice, “Write something, a few sentences to describe - an important memory or event - so that when you tell it, someone will understand what it’s like to be you”

 The overall tone is upbeat, often funny and charming.
 Their stories are simple and cheerful - washday chores in Mexico, making pizza with mom, a visit to the park; a few are recollections of upsetting or traumatic events - parent deportation, a dad as a crime victim, a house fire, a snake bite.